apache/pulsar-dotpulsar/README.md

 ## Join Our Community

 Apache Pulsar has a [Slack instance](https://pulsar.apache.org/contact/) and there you'll find us in the #dev-dotpulsar channel.
-Just waiting for you to pop by :-)

 ## Versioning